 Buena Vista Street Reopening

-To be clear, only Buena Vista Street will reopen to allow guests to shop and eat.
+To be clear, only Buena Vista Street is reopen to allow guests to shop and eat (there’s expanded outdoor dining).
 The rest of the park will remain closed.
 Of course, capacity will be limited for health and safety reasons.

 - Elias & Co.